rsolano60/AntGuardian/README.md

 All Mac and Linux computers come with Python pre-installed

 You also might need to install Python paramiko module for SSH comunication using the command:

-(Windows)
+(Windows) COMMAND:
 ```sh
 py -m pip install paramiko
 ```
-(Mac and Linux) users: you may not need to do this, but it can´t hurt to do it anyway
+You may not need to do this for Mac/Linux, but it can´t hurt to do it anyway

+(Mac and Linux) COMMAND:
 ```sh
 pip install paramiko
 ```